Silver Cascade Falls Trail

 What’s Cool: Waterfalls!
 You can admire Helen Hunt Falls at the start of this short hike.
 A second waterfall is over the bridge and through the woods.
 You’ll walk up well-maintained stairs that make the trail safe for families.
 This might be a little steeper than many easy-rated trails, but the distance is short.
 Silver Cascade Falls can be seen at the top of the stairs from the lookout, where the water glides over curved granite rock.

-From the Expert: This trail can overflow with hikers during the summer months, and the visitor’s center is the hub for supplies before your trek, says Randi Hitchcock, executive director of UpaDowna: “A sentimental hike for me; this is where I first earned my hiking boots as a kid!”
+From the Expert: This mountain trail can overflow with hikers during the summer months, and the visitor’s center is the hub for supplies before your trek, says Randi Hitchcock, executive director of UpaDowna: “A sentimental hike for me; this is where I first earned my hiking boots as a kid!”

 Type: Moderate lollipop loop